jeffmerrick/typeframe/website/docs/px-88/assembly/case.md

 ### 5. Route the Screen Cables Through the Case Bottom

 1. Route the DSI cable and 4 pin cable through the case bottom next to the battery.
-2. Slide the case lid into place
+2. Slide the case lid into place.

 ![Route Screen Cables](./img/screen-assembly-04.jpg)